 Is it just me, or does it feel like products increasingly include pH level information on labels nowadays?
 Now that natural hair products are starting to advertise their pH levels with pride, you're probably asking yourself, why should I care about pH?
 Is this some sort of marketing ploy?
 Does it really make a difference in my healthy hair journey?
 Let's discuss it...does the pH of hair products really matter?

 The short answer is, YES, the pH level of the products we use on our hair (or the food we ingest for that matter) absolutely matters!
 The natural pH level of our hair, scalp and sebum oil (the oil our bodies naturally produce to keep our hair and skin moisturized) all have a pH level between 4.5 and 5.5.
-So, to maintain the hair's natural balance, the products we use on our hair should also fall within this same range or lower.
+So, to maintain the balance in the natural pH of your hair, the products we use should also fall within this same range or lower.

 On the other hand, if your hair has a pH in a normal range and you use water to moisturize and hydrate your hair, the water will elevate your hair's pH level and open the cuticles all the way up.
 If you do not apply some product to counteract the water, bring the hair pH level back down, and close the cuticle, the cuticle remains open and swollen and more basic on the scale, making it easier for moisture to escape.

 Why you NEED pH-balanced Hair Care